$ bash <(curl -sL https://raw.githubusercontent.com/gigi206/VSCode-Anywhere/V2/VSCode-Anywhere.sh) --help

 This mechanism aims to avoid polluting your home directory.
 If you want to retrieve your real home directory, there are 2 ways:

-VSCode-Anywhere/apps/vscode-anywhere/homeand create a link that points to your home:
+remove the VSCode-Anywhere/apps/vscode-anywhere/home and create a link that points to your home: